Hirsutism is a condition where females experience abnormal growth of hair on their body.

 Hirsutism can be caused by excess male hormones called androgens (hormones that regulate male characteristics) but primarily testosterone (responsible for male reproductive growth and muscle and bone mass).
 Hirsutism can also be inherited or familial (passed down through generations).
 Other causes can include:

 - Polycystic ovary syndrome (PCOS) – This hormonal disorder may lead to irregular menses, numerous “pea-sized” cysts on the ovaries and abnormal hair growth and/or excess acne.
+The incidence is around 10% of women and girls.

 - Congenital adrenal hyperplasia (CAH) – The adrenal glands (found near the kidneys and produce several essential hormones) produce too many male hormones.
 This disease is inherited from both parents.
+In adolescents with acne and hirsutism, this is very rare.

 - Medications – Medications like corticosteroid and phenytoin (Dilantin) can alter the hormone and body chemistry, causing the hair growth.

 - Ancestral region and inheritance – Females of Mediterranean, Middle Eastern and South Asian ancestry have an increased risk of developing hirsutism.
+Some patients will remark ‘this runs in our family’.